memphisdev/memphis-functions.go/README.md

 }
 ```

-To use a user specified object, create an empty one in main and pass that to the `ObjectHandlerOption` instead of the `BytesHandlerOption`.
+To use a user specified object, create an empty one in main and pass that to the `memphis.PayloadAsJSON` function.

 ```go
 package main